senff/Simple-Debug-Info-Box-WP/README.md

 * **Turn on/off which information you want to see**: you can choose whatever you want the infobox to show.
 * **Positioning of box**: choose placement of the box from 4 options (top left, top right, bottom left, bottom right)
 * **Default shows or hides**: choose whether infobox should be open or closed/minimized by default
-* **Admin Only-mode: make infobox only visible on the front end to users logged in with admin rights.
+* **Admin Only-mode**: make infobox only visible on the front end to users logged in with admin rights.

 ## Installation